zephir-lang/zephir-docs/en/oop.md

 <a name='implementing-methods'></a>
 ## Implementing Methods
-The "function" keyword introduces a method.
+The `function` keyword introduces a method.
 Methods implement the usual visibility modifiers available in PHP.
 Explicitly setting a visibility modifier is mandatory in Zephir:

     namespace Test;